palmelund/prototype-rpg/gamedesign.md

 3) Low

 ##### Create distance
-Creating distance means that the you leave the range of the attacker.
+~~Creating distance means that the you leave the range of the attacker.
-Creating distance will always create space to the attacker, but any attacks made during this acction hits for full.
+Creating distance will always create space to the attacker, but any attacks made during this acction hits for full.~~ Think of how this should work.
+Once per round, maybe?

 ##### Defend ally
 Redirects the defence to an ally, lowering damage dealt to an area, but leaving other defences open.